 To add to their daily safety program routine, there are special video applications available from your current telematics provider.
 Case in point Vision by Fleet Complete, provides live voice alerts and video event recording of traffic violations, such as tailgating, speeding and harsh driving, and with a dedicated dashboard that you and your drivers can review on a daily basis.

 This way, you can as a fleet manager keep a close eye remotely on your drivers’ areas for improvement and on your fleet’s best-in-class drivers.
 Your drivers have a personalized in-cab training tool while on the road, along with a dedicated app to review their poor driving behaviours that they can work on independently.

-1. Total participation: Drivers will have direct interaction with the instructor, and be able to ask questions or more explanation on areas they did not understand, which facilitates participative learning.
+1. Total participation: Drivers will have direct interaction with the instructor, and be able to ask questions or more explanation on areas they did not understand, which encourages participative learning.

-2. Face to face interaction: Drivers can easily have face-to-face interactions, while solving complex assignments as a group with others also participating in the driver-training program.
+2. Face to face interaction: Drivers can easily have face-to-face interactions, while solving complex assignments as a group with others also participating in the truck driver training program.